Market review - quarter ending 30 September 2019

 from Russell Investments, UniSaver’s investment manager and consultant

-With interest rates edging lower, global fixed interest markets also performed strongly returning 2.7% as measured by the Bloomberg Barclays Global Aggregate Index NZ dollar hedged.
+With interest rates moving lower, global fixed interest markets delivered strong returns for the quarter (2.5% as measured by the Bloomberg Barclays Global Aggregate Index NZ dollar hedged) and have delivered more than 8% in 2019.

-The NZ dollar weakened slightly during the quarter, with lower interest rates and the prospect for weaker growth in New Zealand weighing on the minds of international investors.
+The NZ dollar weakened further during the quarter, with the prospect for further rates cuts and weaker growth continuing to weigh on the minds of investors.

 How did markets affect UniSaver’s investment options?

-All UniSaver investment options performed solidly during the second quarter as the major asset classes delivered strong returns.
-Global infrastructure and Australasian shares were the strongest segments within the UniSaver portfolios.
+All UniSaver investment options performed well as the major asset classes delivered strong returns.
+Global infrastructure and Australasian shares were again the stand-out performers within the UniSaver portfolios.
 Given the strong performance of shares, the investment options with greater exposure to growth assets outperformed the more cautious options like cash and the conservative strategy.

 Longer-term returns of all UniSaver options have been solid and broadly in line with objectives, again with the more growth-oriented strategies delivering higher returns than the more conservative strategies.